 - not all sharks that can be a problem are a problem all the time

 - (inserted in June 2020).
 On 3 May I was swimming about 180m offshore at Apollo Bay in glassy water when to my left about 20m away I saw a shiny dark dorsal fin (not large but certainly not small) moving in the opposite direction to me.
-I saw it surface, stay level then subside not to be seen again by me.
+I saw it surface, stay level for some distance then subside not to be seen again by me.
 It did not change direction or speed as it passed me.
 I did not see any dolphins in the area, and the movement and and behaviour of the fin owner was not consistent with dolphins I have encountered while swimming.
 I swam straight to shore at a respectable pace, keeping any eye over my shoulder as I did so.
 I learned later that the salmon schools had arrived in the area.
 They swim up and down the gutters and sandbars parallel to the beach.
-They attract a lot of fishermen, and from time to time, sharks (typically mako, blue, bronze whaler).
-I cannot positively identify what it was that swam past me, but on reflection and a bit of research, I believe there is a distinct possibility it was a mako shark.
-If it was, it would clearly have sensed my presence, and yet it did not show any interest in me at all.
-I assume that it would have turned earlier if sought to investigate me as prey.
+They attract a lot of fishermen, and from time to time, sharks (typically mako, blue, bronze whaler, grey nurse).
+I cannot identify the exact species of marine creature that swam past me, but on reflection and after a bit of research, I believe it was probably either a mako shark or a grey nurse shark.
+It would clearly have sensed my presence as it passed near me, yet it did not show any interest in me at all.
+I assume that it would have turned earlier had it sought to investigate me as prey.

 - merely being in the water in close proximity to a shark species known to be a potential problem, is not necessarily a problem